 4. Saint Eligius

 Note 1 - Schweindorf or Schwerinsdorf?
-Literature and research all speak of Schweindorf in region Ostfriesland, near the town of Westerholt.
-Not to be confused with neighbourhood Schweindorf in the city of Neresheim in Germany either.
+Literature and research all speak of Schweindorf in the region of Ostfriesland, near the town of Westerholt.
+Not to be confused with neighbourhood Schweindorf in the town of Neresheim in Germany either.
 However, when you visit the Ostfriesisches Landesmuseum Emden where the coin is at display, the explanatory text in the cabinet says it was found in Schwerinsdorf.
-Schwerinsdorf too is located in region Ostfriesland, but more to the south.
+Schwerinsdorf too is located in the region of Ostfriesland, but more to the south.
 So, who is wrong?
 For the time being we adhere to the books and stick with Schweindorf near Westerholt.

 Note 2 - Wayland and music.
 Composer, and unfortunately also with anti-Semitic sympathies, Richard Wagner drafted in 1849-1850 the opera libretto Wieland der Schmied, but nobody was interested to produce it.
 Eventually, it was Jan Levoslav Bella who made an opera out of it and produced it in Bratislava, former Czechoslovakia in 1926.
 The same anti-Semite sentiments existed around the audience of the Swedish rock band Völund Smed in the '90s.
 Dutch singer Willem Bijkerk chose Waylon as his stage name.
 Whether he was inspired by Wagner or by the Frisian legend Weladu, should not be a question.
 It was the country singer and songwriter Waylon Jennings who inspired him.
 Nevertheless, we encourage Willem to change his stage name into Weladu.
 Lastly, a music band in Michigan, USA named Wayland exists.